No true Scotsman

-No True Scotsman, or appeal to purity, is an informal fallacy in which one attempts to protect their generalized statement from a falsifying counterexample by excluding the counterexample improperly.
-Rather than abandoning the falsified universal generalization or providing evidence that would disqualify the falsifying counterexample, a slightly modified generalization is constructed ad-hoc to definitionally exclude the undesirable specific case and similar counterexamples by appeal to rhetoric.
-This rhetoric takes the form of emotionally charged but nonsubstantive purity platitudes such as "true", "pure", "genuine", "authentic", "real", etc.
+No true Scotsman or appeal to purity is an informal fallacy in which one modifies a prior claim in response to a counterexample by asserting the counterexample is excluded by definition.
+Rather than admitting error or providing evidence to disprove the counterexample, the original claim is changed by using a non-substantive modifier such as "true", "pure", "genuine", "authentic", "real", or other similar terms.

-Philosophy professor Bradley Dowden explains the fallacy as an "ad hoc rescue" of a refuted generalization attempt.
+Philosopher Bradley Dowden explains the fallacy as an "ad hoc rescue" of a refuted generalization attempt.
 The following is a simplified rendition of the fallacy:

 Person A: "No Scotsman puts sugar on his porridge."

 Person B: "But my uncle Angus is a Scotsman and he puts sugar on his porridge."

 Person A: "But no true Scotsman puts sugar on his porridge."

 Occurrence

-The “No True Scotsman” fallacy is committed when the arguer satisfies the following conditions:
+The "no true Scotsman" fallacy is committed when the arguer satisfies the following conditions: